Anon-Planet/thgtoa/docs/guide/index.md

 "Hell is other people", even if you evade every method listed above, you are not out of the woods yet thanks to the widespread use of advanced Face recognition by everyone.

-Companies like Facebook have used advanced face recognition for years[^155]'[^156] and have been using other means (Satellite imagery) to create maps of "people" around the world[^157].
+Companies like Facebook have used advanced face recognition for years[^155]'[^156] and have been using other means (GEOINT) to create maps of "people" around the world[^157].
 This evolution has been going on for years to the point we can now say "we lost control of our faces"[^158].

 If you are walking in a touristy place, you will most likely appear in someone's selfie within minutes without knowing it.
 That person could then go ahead and upload that selfie to various platforms (Twitter, Google Photos, Instagram, Facebook, Snapchat ...).
 Those platforms will then apply face recognition algorithms to those pictures under the pretext of allowing better/easier tagging or to better organize your photo library.
 In addition to this, the same picture will provide a precise timestamp and in most cases geolocation of where it was taken.
 Even if the person does not provide a timestamp and geolocation, it can still be guessed with other means[^159]'[^160].